vladpetyuk/vladpetyuk.github.io/blog/_posts/2015-11-18-one_sample_t-test.md

 tags: [R, NHST]
 ---

+The source code of this post is right [here](https://github.com/vladpetyuk/vladpetyuk.github.io/blob/master/blog/_R/2015-11-18-one_sample_t-test.Rmd).

 T-test is one of the basic tests used in biology (and perhaps most others scientific disciplines).
 However, it is not always interpreted correctly.